 2. The Ritz-Carlton Bachelor Gulch

-There is a delightful pool which is heated throughout the year and plenty of hot tubs to relax in.
-There is also an expensive resort fee at this resort but it is currently completely waived for Globalists.
+There is a delightful pool heated throughout the year and plenty of hot tubs to relax in.
+There is also an expensive resort fee at this resort, but it is currently completely waived for Globalists.

 3. Fairmont Banff Springs

 The world-famous Fairmont Banff Springs Hotel stands as a landmark in the picturesque alpine town of Banff, Alberta.
-Canada’s “Castle in the Rockies” has been providing legendary hospitality to its guests for more than 125 years.
+Canada’s “Castle in the Rockies” has provided legendary hospitality to its guests for more than 125 years.

 The Fairmont Banff Springs Hotel was modeled after a castle in Scotland, as evidenced by its turrets, castle-like look, and grand public spaces.
 You can enjoy a real-life honeymoon in a castle here, plus it enjoys a very convenient location in the heart of Banff National Park, just above the Bow Falls and close to thermal springs.

 Fairmont Gold Accommodation includes Fairmont Gold turndown service and private check-in and check-out.
 The Gold club lounge is elegant yet relaxing, the ideal place to unwind next to the fire with a good book or catch up on email.
-As a Fairmont Gold guest, you can enjoy coffee, tea, and an honor bar throughout the day, as well as complimentary canapés, served between 5:00 pm. and 7:00 pm.
-In the morning, you can enjoy a hearty and complimentary continental breakfast buffet, with cold and hot items.
+As a Fairmont Gold guest, you can enjoy coffee, tea, and an honor bar throughout the day, as well as complimentary canapés.
+In the morning, you can enjoy a hearty and complimentary continental breakfast buffet with cold and hot items.

 4. Fairmont Chateau Lake Louise